IYP-Programer-Yeah/PGen/README.md

 #### Java

-To execute this project you need Java JDK.
-This program written with JavaFX.
-JavaFX removed after version 8 of java so use only java 8 for execution of program.
-If you use linux, `openjdk-8-jdk` removed JavaFX and you must use oracle version of java.
+You need Java JDK to execute this application.
+This application uses JavaFX library for its UI.
+The latest version of Java that supports JavaFX is Java v8, so none of the above versions are going to work with this application.
+If you are on Linux, note that JavaFX is removed from `openjdk-8-jdk` and you must use the version provided by Oracle.

 #### Maven